Rector (academia): Poland

-As of 2008, the term of office of the rector of public universities lasts for 4 years (previously 3 years), beginning on 1 September in an election year and ending on 31 August of the year in which the term ends.
+As of 2008, the term of office of the rector of public universities lasts for four years (previously three years), beginning on 1 September in an election year and ending on 31 August of the year in which the term ends.
 A person may not be elected to serve as rector for more than two consecutive terms.
 In the case of private universities the rule is regulated by university statute.

 Portugal

 In Portugal, the Rector (Portuguese: Reitor male or Reitora female), frequently addressed as Magnificent Rector (Magnífico Reitor in Portuguese), is the elected highest official of each university, governing and representing the university.

+Those universities whose foundation has been historically approved by the Pope, as e.g. the rector of the University of Coimbra, the oldest Portuguese university, is referred to as Magnífico Reitor (Rector's name) ("Rector Magnificus (Rector's Name)").
+The others are referred to as Excelentíssimo Senhor Reitor.
 The rector of a university is helped by vice-rectors and by pro-rectors, with different responsibilities.

-Until 1974, the director of each Lyceum (high school) also had the title of Rector.
+Until 1974, the director of each lyceum (high school) also had the title of Rector.